tiadrop/timeline/README.md

     .tween(/*...*/);
 ```

-*Note*, points and ranges without active listeners are not stored, so will be garbage-collected if unreferenced.
+*Note*, points and ranges are transient interfaces for adding behaviour to their Timelines; they can be garbage-collected if unreferenced even while their listeners persist.

 ## More on tweening